 Remember to remove your shoes when you enter your hotel room even if it is a traditional room.
 Do not walk in with your shoes on just because nobody sees you!

-7. Don’t worry if you lose or forget something
+7. Do not worry if you lose or forget something

 If you lose or forget something in Japan, know that you have a very high chance of finding it again.
 It is as simple as retracing the path you have just taken or returning to the place where you have left the object.
 This is possible because in Japan, no one moves or touches objects that are not their own.
-So if you happen to see abandoned objects, don’t take them and don’t move them – the owner might come back for it soon!
+So if you happen to see abandoned objects, do not take them nor move them – the owner might come back for it soon!

 In addition to these rules are standard rules of common sense and respect that a good traveler should observe everywhere in the world such as not vandalizing, photographing or making videos where it is not allowed.